Hacks-On/CollegeLink/README.md

 - `PostLikedByActivity.java` : Responsible for _displaying a list of all the users who liked a certain post_.
 - `AddpostFragment.java` : Allows taking inputs from the user in various fields and _adds all the details in the database_ for further usage.

+- `ModelNotifications.java` : Contains _getters_ and _setters_ for retrieving/assigning values to various variables required to allow _displaying notifications_ to every user.
+- `AdapterNotifications.java` : Contains various functions to transfer data between _notification classes_ and display it using whichever view required.
+- `NotificationsActivity.java` : Responsible for notifying a user regarding publishing of a post which matches the user's skills.
+It displays a list of all such notifications.

 - `ProfileFragment.java` : Responsible for displaying the details of the current user and allowing them to edit their _name_, _email_, _profile picture__ and _skills_.
 - `EditProfilePage.java` : Allows the user to edit their details - _name_, _email_ and _profile picture_, same would be updated in the database.
 - `ProfileSkillPage.java` : Allows the user to update their _skills_, same would be updated in the database.